Max Factor and Television

 Above: 1950 Max Factor make-up chart for American television (Foan & Wolters, 1950, p.
 455)

-However, as Foan & Wolters note, some allowances still had to be made for television.
+However, some allowances still had to be made for television.

 Blue is almost always darker on the tube than to the eye, so eyeshadow with blue in it has to be cautiously applied, but the usual colours are, as in films, blue-grey or brown.